 The Occupational Safety and Health Administration, also known as OSHA, is a government agency that sets specific standards for healthy and safe working conditions.

-Because of this, employers of workers in these industries must establish and maintain a comprehensive audiometric testing program that includes industrial baseline audiograms and annual hearing evaluations in compliance with OSHA regulations.
+Because of this, employers in these industries must establish and maintain a comprehensive audiometric testing program that includes industrial baseline audiograms and annual hearing evaluations in compliance with OSHA regulations.

 Industrial baseline audiograms and annual hearing evaluations measure the acuity of an employee's hearing.

 Baseline audiograms are generally conducted as part of a new employee's physical examination to assess their hearing acuity as they begin employment.
 This exam is performed before the patient's exposure to any noise in the workplace.

 The results of these examinations can often enable employers to make changes that will provide a safer working environment for employees, such as installing a muffler or building an acoustic barrier.